Climate Change Risk Management

 Climate change represents a risk that can have economic and financial impacts on ERG’s business in the short, medium, and long term.
 Some of the main effects include:

-• Reduction in the availability of renewable resources, namely wind and solar.
+• Reduction in the availability of renewable resources.

 • Limitations or impediments to plant operations.